loicpetit/blog/src/content/posts/2024/new-hugo-blog.md

 ## Add a first post

-While the `hugo server` commqnd run, we can create new content and have a fast feedback on what we create.
+While the `hugo server` command run, we can create new content and have a fast feedback on what we create.

 * Open another command line tool
 * Go in the blog folder